 • Add the onion and saute until soft and translucent (about 6 minutes).

 • Scoot the onions to one side and add the remaining one tablespoon of olive oil to the cleared side.
-Spoon the curry paste, ginger paste, lemongrass paste (if using), and garlic powder over the oil, and stir until fragrant.
+Spoon the curry paste, ginger paste, lemongrass paste, and garlic over the oil, and stir until fragrant.
 Mix into the onions.

 • Add the broth and the pumpkin puree, and mix thoroughly.